 We’ve updated main where we were calling parse_config to instead call Config::new.
-We’ve changed the name of parse_config to new and moved it within an impl block’, which makes the new function associated with Config.
+We’ve changed the name of parse_config to new and moved it within an impl block, which makes the new function associated with Config.
 Try compiling this again to make sure it works.

 Fixing the Error Handling

 Now we’ll work on fixing our error handling.
-Recall that we mentioned attempting to access the values in the args vector at index 1 or index 2 will cause the program to panic if the vector contains fewer than 3 items.
+Recall that we mentioned that attempting to access the values in the args vector at index 1 or index 2 will cause the program to panic if the vector contains fewer than 3 items.
 Try running the program without any arguments; it will look like this:

 $ cargo run

-Finished debug [unoptimized + debuginfo] target(s) in 0.0 secs
+Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs

-Running `target/debug/greprs`
+Running `target/debug/minigrep`

 thread ‘main’ panicked at ‘index out of bounds: the len is 1